 Between the thigh and shin bone is the meniscus – two C-shaped pillows of soft cartilage that absorb shock, increase stability, and lubricate the knee.

 The meniscus is often injured by twisting movements in a squatting position, like lifting a box or misstepping on uneven ground.
 This can cause pain, popping, and a feeling of instability in your knee.

 The meniscus can fray or completely tear, causing a flap of tissue to catch within the knee joint.
 Sometimes a piece of the meniscus can flip up and cause the knee to lock.

 This condition can be treated with arthroscopy.
-A surgical instrument is used to remove the fraying or flapped meniscus and smooth remaining tissue.
+A surgical instrument removes the fraying or flapped meniscus and smooths remaining tissue.
 After a meniscal debridement you are often placed on crutches and can wean from them at your own pace.

-For a completely torn meniscus, your surgeon will repair the tear using sutures with attached anchors to fasten the meniscus to the joint capsule.
-The number of sutures used during surgery will depend on the size and severity of your injury.
+Your surgeon repairs a completely torn meniscus using sutures with attached anchors to fasten the meniscus to the joint capsule.
+The number of sutures used will depend on the size and severity of your injury.

 After a meniscal repair, your surgeon will give you specific instructions, but you can expect to use crutches for about six weeks after surgery.
 Your surgeon will detail your post-surgery restrictions.